El Mocambo: Early years

-Changes in the record industry's touring practices, a failure to update the venue, and a deal with Concert Productions International (which prevented other promoters from booking the club) saw fewer international acts performing at the El Mo, which increasingly booked local acts instead.
+Changes in the record industry's touring practices, a failure to update the venue, and a deal with Concert Productions International (which prevented other promoters from booking the club) saw fewer international acts performing at El Mo, which increasingly booked local acts instead.
 Baird and Kristenbrun sold the club in 1986, initiating a long period of frequent ownership changes and decline, including it being padlocked twice in 1989 and brief closures in 1991 and 2001.
 Herbert Becker and John Paolucci owned and ran the club from 1986 until it closed in 1989.
 The two had purchased the business, the name and logo from Michael Baird and Tom Kristenbrun.

 The club was a mainstay of the 1990s underground music scene.
 Dan Burke became the club's booker in 1998 and made it into a venue for garage rock acts and international bands such as White Stripes and Zoobombs.
 A monthly queer rock ’n’ roll party called Vazaleen, organized by Will Munro, became a regular feature and helped launch Peaches on what became an international career.

 Recent years

-In 2001, the El Mocambo was bought by Abbas Jahangiri, who renovated both floors and tried to turn the upstairs into a dance studio.
+In 2001, El Mocambo was bought by Abbas Jahangiri, who renovated both floors and tried to turn the upstairs into a dance studio.
 The club was in this period a venue to all genres of music, from rock and roll and orchestra to heavy metal, reggae, hip hop and jazz.

 Jahangiri became a missionary and used the club to host numerous charity events, with fundraisers for War Child, Amnesty International, Free the Children, World Vision, Blank-Fest and others.
-In 2012, he sold the El Mocambo in order to focus on his missionary work.
+In 2012, he sold El Mocambo in order to focus on his missionary work.
 The new owners had difficulty in booking the venue and put it up for sale in the fall of 2014.

 The club was expected to close after a last show on November 6, 2014.
 However, on the eve of its impending closure, it was announced that the club had been purchased for $3.8 million by Michael Wekerle, who arranged to renovate it and maintain it as a live music venue.

-Currently, the El Mo is open and operational after its 30 million dollar renovations to two stages, several different bars, a recording studio, private rooms, and dance floors.
+Currently, El Mo is open and operational after its $30 million renovations to two stages, several different bars, a recording studio, private rooms, and dance floors.
+Wood removed from the stage and rafters of El Mocambo during its renovation was sent to the Fender Custom Shop in Corona, California, with which they made a limited series of Fender Stratocaster guitar bodies.

+Wekerle defaulted on $55.6 million in loans tied to the venue.
+In 2025, the venue was put up for sale again, with operations continuing normally.